Burugux/blog/content/posts/cdpath.md

 How cool right?😃

-However please note that
->The above would only work if your github username and **$USER** are the same.
+However please note that the above would only work if your github username and **$USER** are the same.
 If not, all you have to do is replace **$USER** with your actually github username.

 To make it persitent add the export statement to your **.bashrc** or **.zshrc**.